 Q: This 2-way zipper keeps jamming – help!

-A: Too often, we see uninitiated customers struggle with using a 2-way zipper.
+A: Sometimes we see uninitiated customers struggle with using a 2-way zipper.
 This can quickly lead to zipper degradation and loss of function, if not broken teeth.
-A 2-way zipper is actually a luxury, allowing the wearer extra freedoms that a single slider zipper can never match.
+A 2-way zipper is actually super functional, allowing the wearer extra freedoms that a single slider zipper can never match.
 Slip the bottom slider upward and the tension at the base is released for more comfortable seating, along with quick venting without removal of the garment.
 However, it’s essential to begin the operation of connecting the zipper in the correct manner—this is where the fail happens.
 Both sliders (top + bottom) must be at the very base of the teeth at righthand side before starting the “insert” of the opposite side through the two sliders.
 Only when this opposite insert is pulled completely through to equal depth of the righthand sliders (at very bottom) can the sliders begin to properly function.
 If for any reason a jam is sensed, restart the entire process.
-Every zipper and every garment has its own soul and whimsy and it’s essential for the wearer to gain familiarity with their garment before rushing it into everyday practice.
+Every zipper (and every garment) has its own soul and whimsy and it’s essential for the wearer to gain familiarity with their garment before rushing it into everyday practice.
 We assure you… a 2-way zipper is well worth the initial hassle and simply provides more utility to every garment that has one.